adamcharnock/lightbus/docs/reference/configuration.md

 * `redis` – The redis-backed transport.
 * `debug` – A debug transport which logs what happens but takes no further action.
-* `direct` – An experimental in-memory transport.
-Provides no network communication and will be useful for single process testing only.

 The table below details which transports can be used in which situations